Cinnamon and Kale

 Frequently asked questions

 Yes, you can make a cake without adding table sugar.
 In the case of this sugar free fruit cake, there's no added sugar as the dried fruit is naturally very sweet.
 You can also use other fruits and even vegetables to sweeten a cake instead of adding sugar.
 I prefer not to use artificial sweeteners, so if I do need to add a little sweetness to a cake recipe, I'd rather use honey.
 Follow a recipe which has been specifically developed to be baked without sugar.
-There's plenty of ideas in this healthy cakes and treats category.
+There's plenty of ideas in this healthy cakes category.

 This fruit cake is a healthier choice than many other recipes.
 However, even though it is made without added sugar, it's still something to be enjoyed in moderation.
 Dried fruit is naturally high in sugar, and there's also butter in the cake.